Morton Malianga, profile, liberation war, death - Pindula, local knowledge

 Death

 Malianga died on 15 January 2021.
-While it was not clear what the cause of death was, a publication Tell Zimbabwe reported that Malianga had died from Covid-19.[3]
-The cause of death is yet to be confirmed.
+While it was not clear what the cause of death was, a publication Tell Zimbabwe reported that Malianga had died from Covid-19.[4]
+Sunday Mail reported that Malianga had been unwell for some time.
+Malianga was declared a national hero by Emmerson Mnangagwa.[2]

 References